capitalone/DataProfiler/examples/great_expecations/README.md

 ### About these Notebooks
 These notebook examples will utilize a dataset containing individual salary information across the world from the year 2020 until 2022.
-Each example will run through a different scenario that using the data and a custom expectation.
+Each example will run through a different scenario that uses the data and a custom Data Profiler expectation.
-These scenarios should give a practical understanding of how expectations can be used in real world contexts as data quality checks.
+These scenarios provide a practical example of how expectations can be used in real world contexts for data quality checks.

 ### Local Setup
 ```shell